CaptainDaVinci/Tic-Tac-Toe/README.md

 $ gcc < file-name > -o game
 $ ./game

-Choose either X or O for the first player, then enter the posibition where you would want to place X or O.
+Choose either X or O for the first player, then enter the position where you would want to place X or O.